Morris, Illinois

+A team of ten anthropologists and sociologists from the nearby University of Chicago studied the city in depth and reported its findings in W. Lloyd Warner, editor, Democracy in Jonesville: A Study of Quality and Inequality (1949).

 Geography

 Morris is located in northeast Grundy County along U.S. Route 6 and Illinois Route 47 and on the north side of the Illinois River at an elevation of 515 ft.

-According to the 2010 census, Morris has a total area of 11.64 sqmi, of which 11.28 sqmi (or 96.29%) is land and 0.36 sqmi (or 3.71%) is water.
+According to the 2021 census gazetteer files, Morris has a total area of 11.64 sqmi, of which 11.28 sqmi (or 96.92%) is land and 0.36 sqmi (or 3.08%) is water.